 Can I Pee In The Box Again Now?

 Cats may not have an instinct to poop or pee in a freshly cleaned litter box, but it sure can seem like it.
 Why do cats love using a freshly cleaned litter box?
-If your cat has more of a dominant personality, chances are he is re-marking his territory.
-The smell of fresh litter tells him that he needs to restake his territorial claim.
+If your cat has more of a dominant personality, chances are they are re-marking their territory.
+The smell of fresh litter tells them that they need to restake their territorial claim.

 You’re Not Gonna Move The Litter Box, Are You?

-Moving your cat’s litter box unexpectedly will lead to confusion for your cat and ultimately, poop and pee for you to clean up.
-If you are planning on moving your cat’s litter box to a new location, do so in a gradual manner.
-Some experts suggest moving it a couple of inches a day until it is in its new designated spot.
+Moving your cat’s litter box unexpectedly will lead to confusion for your cat and, ultimately, poop and pee for you to clean up.
+If you are planning to move your cat’s litter box to a new location, do so in a gradual manner.
+Some experts suggest moving it a couple of inches a day until it’s in its new spot.
 Be sure to move your cat’s litter box to a quiet, private area, so your cat will be able to eliminate in peace.

 You’re Not Going To Let The Litter Box Get That Dirty Again, Right?